-It was approved by the FDA in 1959 for short-term use of up to 12 weeks for people older than 16 (
+The Food and Drug Administration (FDA) approved it in 1959 for short-term use of up to 12 weeks for people older than 16 (

-In the 1990s, phentermine was combined with other weight loss drugs.
+In the 1990s, drug makers combined phentermine with other weight loss drugs.
 This drug combination was commonly called fen-phen.

-After reports of significant heart problems in users, the FDA pulled the other two drugs used in the treatment — fenfluramine and dexfenfluramine — from the market (
+After reports of significant heart problems in users, the FDA pulled the other two drugs that were used in the treatment — fenfluramine and dexfenfluramine — from the market (

-Today, phentermine can be used on its own and goes by the brand names Adipex-P, Lomaira, and Suprenza, or you can find it in combination medications for weight loss, such as Qsymia, which combines phentermine and another drug called topiramate.
+Today, phentermine can be used on its own and goes by the brand names Adipex-P, Lomaira, and Suprenza.
+You can also find it in combination medications for weight loss, such as Qsymia, which combines phentermine and another drug called topiramate.

-It may also be prescribed if you’re overweight with a BMI greater than or equal to 27 and have at least one weight-related condition, such as high blood pressure, high cholesterol, or type 2 diabetes (
+Healthcare professionals may also prescribe it if you have excess weight with a BMI greater than or equal to 27 and have at least one weight-related condition, such as high blood pressure, high cholesterol, or type 2 diabetes (

-Summary Phentermine is an FDA-approved drug intended for weight loss.
-Its chemical structure is similar to that of the stimulant drug amphetamine, and it’s only available with a prescription.
+Phentermine is an FDA-approved drug intended for weight loss.
+Its chemical structure is similar to that of the stimulant drug amphetamine, and it’s available only with a prescription.